alvations/tsundoku/README.md

 **Session 3:** [Using Word2Vec to understand NLP Task](https://github.com/alvations/tsundoku/blob/master/empty/Session%203%20-%20Using%20Word2Vec%20to%20understand%20NLP%20Task.ipynb)

-**Note:** The completed notebooks are on https://github.com/alvations/tsundoku/tree/master/completed, try not to peek until end of the class
+**Note:** Try not to peek at the [completed notebooks](https://github.com/alvations/tsundoku/tree/master/completed) until end of the class

 # License

 ```
 MIT License
 ```